 Complete the sketch called

 mirror so that it reads the state of the push-button input and sends it to an LED digital output (i.e., flash an LED on when the button is pressed).
 The program should repeat this operation continuously.

 Extend this program to count the number of times the push-button has been pressed.
 For example, if the button is pressed and released three times it should count to three.
 You can detect a press either as the input changes from 0 to 1 or as it changes from 1 to 0.
 Each time the count increases, display the current value of the count in the Serial Monitor.

 Does the count always accurately reflect the number of times the button has been pressed?

-debounce that reads the state of the push-button using a proper debouncing technique, like the one covered is in this tutorial from Arduino.
+debounce so that it reads the state of the push-button using a proper debouncing technique, like the one covered is in this tutorial from Arduino.
+(This example uses an external resistor as a pull-down.
+We have been using an internal pull-up, which requires different logic!)
 In your opinion, does the tutorial use proper delta-time techniques?

 Check that your push-button is appropriately debounced by repeating the counting experiment above.
 What debounce delay is necessary for your push-button to be reliably debounced?